shimamura-sakura/yuris_decompiler/README.md

 ## Limitations

+most are due to the compilation process

-- no variable names (not saved)
+- no variable names
-- no macro (expanded during compilation)
+- no macro
 - currently, all globals go into one data/script/global.yst
     theoretically it is possible to split them into their respective files, but it just works now.